 “Inside!”
 Ren cries.
 “Jon, shoot them again!”

-I swing back and raise the half-revolver, but it stays empty and dark.
-I can still feel Ailura in the back of my mind, but she’s barely there; a muffled whisper instead of a lucid voice.
+I swing back and raise the half-gun, but it remains cold and dark.
+I can still feel Ailura in the back of my mind, but just barely.

 “Can’t!”
 I scream.
 “She’s not responding!”

 Ren curses in several different languages, then spits out a booming sound that sounds like an axe chopping a cord of firewood.
-His feet blaze with slate-blue shine, then he rockets forward like a human comet, levitating a couple feet off the ground as he shoots toward the door.
-The air in front of his body quickly ignites with parabolic brilliance, forming a blazing shield around his front.
-He ducks inward, aiming his shoulder at the cathedral’s double-doors, but—
+His feet blaze with slate-blue shine, then he rockets forward like a human comet, levitating a couple feet off the ground as he shoots toward the cathedral.
+The air before him ignites with parabolic brilliance, forming a fiery shield around his front.
+He tucks inward, aiming his shoulder at the cathedral’s double-doors, but—

 —rebounds off them.

 “Gods!”
-He gets to a knee and smacks the cobbles in frustration.
+He gets to a knee and smacks the cobbles in sheer frustration.
 “They’re warded!”

-Nyanti and Erany throw a couple more spells, then face the doors and sprint toward them.
+Nyanti and Erany throw a couple more spells, then face the doors and begin chanting.
 Shining circles of rotating runes spring up around their hands and faces, ringing their features in purple and green.
-Gyrax and Ren blast a few more Iguars, then face toward the doors and follow suit.
+Gyrax and Ren blast a few more Iguars, then face the doors and join in.

-A palpable energy fills the street—like the atmospheric charge of a late-summer storm.
+Palpable energy fills the street—like the atmospheric charge of a late-summer storm, only a thousand times stronger.
 Sizzling energy cracks and pops, setting random patches of air afire.
-After an interminable moment of whipcrack tension, their combined spell releases with a roar—they’ve shaped will and intent into a giant, phosphorescent ray.
+After a hanging moment of whipcrack tension, their combined spell releases with a roar—they’ve shaped their intent into a giant, phosphorescent ray.

-It hits the doors with an enormous bang, setting them a-swing on their cast iron hinges.
-We scrabble inside and turn right back around.
+It hits the cathedral with blinding force, whiting my vision out as the doors swing open with an enormous bang.
+We scrabble inside and turn back around.

 He takes the right door, we take the left.
-For a nerve-rending second they refuse to move, but then they gradually relent with a deep-rooted groan.
+For a nerve-rending second, both doors refuse to move, but then they relent with a deep-rooted groan.

 Gyrax orders, “Ren!
 Nyanti!
-Get in the middle and throw some spells!
+Get in the middle!
 Keep those Iguar from coming through!”

 —and the stone deadbolt drops into a pair of braces jutting from the door, barring it shut.
-Howls and wails erupt from outside.
+Howls and wails sound from outside.

-“How long until they get in?”
+“How long will it hold?”
 I ask nervously.

-Nyanti nods at the stone deadbolt, now glowing feather white.
-“That’s a stout enchantment; it would take them a week to get inside, and that’s if they’re aided by a lower SyCajister.
-Unless they’re aided by a strong wizard, I’d say we’re safe in here for at least three months.”
+Nyanti nods at the deadbolt, now glowing feather white.
+“That’s a stout enchantment.
+Unless they’re in league with a SyCajister mage, I’d say we’re safe for at least a month.”

-Lucky grumbles, “I can’t stay in this low-shadow temple for three cursed—”
+Lucky grumbles, “I can’t stay in this low-shadow temple for a cursed—”

 “Watch your tongue,” Nyanti warns.
-“You speak of the heart of Jelia.”
+“This is the heart of Jelia, thief.
+Show some respect.”